enaukkarinen/modest-tsc-ng1-boilerplate/README.md

 ##### Add new dependencies
 - If you look in the gulp/config.js you'll see a list of vendor paths pointing to node_modules folder.
-- To add new dependencies, just install them through npm by running `npm install --save <new_dependency>`, and add a new filepath in the config.js.
+- To add new dependencies, just install them through npm by running `npm install --save <new_dependency>`, and add a new filepath in  gulp/config.js.
 - Notice that JS and CSS dependencies are maintained separately.